 James Druckman's research focuses on political preference formation and communication.
 His work examines how citizens make political, economic, and social decisions in various different contexts (e.g., settings with multiple competing messages, online information, deliberation).
 He also has explored the relationship between citizens' preferences and public policy, and how political elites make decisions under varying institutional conditions.

-Druckman has published more than 100 articles and book chapters in political science, communication, economic, science, and psychology journals.
+Druckman has published more than 120 articles and book chapters in political science, communication, economic, science, and psychology journals.
 He co-authored the book Who Governs?
-Presidents, Public Opinion, and Manipulation (University of Chicago Press) and co-edited the Cambridge Handbook of Experimental Political Science.
+Presidents, Public Opinion, and Manipulation (University of Chicago Press) and co-edited the Cambridge Handbook of Experimental Political Science and the forthcoming Advances in Experimental Political Science.
 He has served as editor of the journals Political Psychology and Public Opinion Quarterly as well as the University of Chicago Press's series in American Politics.
 He currently is the co-Principal Investigator of Time-Sharing Experiments for the Social Sciences (TESS).
 He also sits on numerous advisory boards, organizing committees, prize committees, and editorial boards.